A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Existing ``Baseline'' Design-Based Estimators

-The Horvitz-Thompson estimator \citep{horvitz_generalization_1952} is known for being unbiased for a fixed-sample average treatment effect across any identifiable randomization design \citep{middleton_unified_2018} and is defined as follows:\footnote{We will denote all of the baseline estimators with [$\emptyset$] to indicate that there is no covariate adjustment.}
+The Horvitz-Thompson estimator \citep{horvitz_generalization_1952} is known for being unbiased for a finite population average treatment effect across any identifiable randomization design \citep{middleton_unified_2018} and is defined as follows:

-The Horvitz-Thompson estimator takes the difference of estimators for the sum of total treatment and the sum of total control outcomes, dividing by the (fixed) total number of individuals $N$.
-The estimator can also be thought of as the sum of unbiased estimates for $\tau_i$, divided by the total number of individuals.
-Particularly, $\frac{1}{P(T_i = 1)} = 2$, so (\ref{eq:ht}) can be recognized as an inverse probability weighted (IPW) estimator \citep{robins_estimation_1994,robins_analysis_1995}. \cite{su_model-assisted_2021} note that the Horvitz-Thompson estimator is equivalent to the estimated coefficient for the treatment assignment from an ordinary least squares (OLS) regression of $\frac{M}{N}(\nk\Ybk)$ on the treatment assignment (i.e. $\hat{\beta}$ from the regression model $\frac{M}{N}\nk\Ybk = \alpha + \beta\Tk +\varepsilon_{ik}$ with error term $\varepsilon_{ik}$).
+We denote the baseline estimators with [$\emptyset$], as above, to indicate that it is not a function of any covariates, i.e., there is no covariate adjustment.
+The estimator can be thought of as the sum of unbiased estimates for $\tau_i$, divided by the (fixed) total number of individuals $N$.
+Particularly, $\frac{1}{P(T_i = 1)} = 2$, so (\ref{eq:ht}) can be recognized as an inverse probability weighted (IPW) estimator \citep{robins_estimation_1994,robins_analysis_1995}. \cite{su_model-assisted_2021} note that the Horvitz-Thompson estimator is equivalent to the estimated coefficient for the treatment assignment from an ordinary least squares (OLS) regression of $\frac{M}{N}(\nk\Ybk)$ on the treatment assignment (i.e., $\hat{\beta}$ from the regression model $\frac{M}{N}\nk\Ybk = \alpha + \beta\Tk +\varepsilon_{ik}$ with error term $\varepsilon_{ik}$).

-While the Horvitz-Thompson estimator is unbiased, it is not location invariant, if the cluster sizes within pairs are not equal.
-Say we added a constant $c$ to all of the individual potential outcomes ($y^t_{ik\ell}$ and $y^c_{ik\ell}$), then where the second term is pure added variance.
-The Horvitz-Thompson estimator thus has high variance when the cluster sizes differ greatly between pairs and the outcomes are not zero-centered.
-Therefore, the Horvitz-Thompson estimator is not typically practically useful.
+While the Horvitz-Thompson estimator is unbiased, it is not location invariant, unless the cluster sizes within pairs are equal.
+Due to this location non-invariance, the Horvitz-Thompson estimator has high variance when the cluster sizes differ greatly between pairs and the outcomes are not zero-centered.
+Therefore, the Horvitz-Thompson estimator is not typically used in practice.
 However, it provides a methodologically useful baseline unbiased estimator, as will be discussed in Section~\ref{sec:cploop}.